inQWIRE/SQIR/examples/shor/README.md

 # examples/shor

 This directory contains the SQIR formalization of Shor's factoring algorithm.
+For questions about the code in this directory, contact Yuxiang Peng (@PicksPeng) or Kesha Hietala (@khieta).

 ## Directory Contents